HowMuchDoINeed.co logo

 How much does timber cost?

-Timber costs depend on several factors: wood type (softwood vs hardwood), grade, size, and local market conditions.
-Get quotes from your merchant and use a timber calculator to estimate total costs for your project.
+It depends on wood type (softwood vs hardwood), grade, size, and what the market's doing.
+Get quotes from your merchant and use a timber calculator to estimate total project costs before you start ordering.

 How to joint timber?

 Timber can be jointed using mechanical fixings (nails, screws, bolts), metal connectors (plates, hangers), or traditional wood joints (mortise and tenon, lap joints).
-The method you choose depends on the strength needed and the application.
+The right method depends on the load the joint needs to carry and where it sits in the structure.

 How to use timber connectors?